Hundreds Mourn Russian Nationalists Daughter Killed In Car Bomb - UrduPoint

 Moscow says Ukrainian intelligence was behind the attack -- a claim dismissed by Kyiv.

-Alexander Dugin -- a vocal supporter of the Kremlin's military campaign who has claimed to be close to President Vladimir Putin -- may have been the intended target of the attack that killed his 29-year-old daughter.
+Alexander Dugin, a vocal supporter of the Kremlin's military campaign in Ukraine who has claimed to be close to President Vladimir Putin, may have been the intended target of the attack that killed his 29-year-old daughter.

-Mourners -- many carrying flowers -- paid their respects at a hall in Moscow's Ostankino tv centre where her black-and-white portrait was displayed over an open casket.
+Mourners, many carrying flowers, paid their respects at a hall in Moscow's Ostankino tv centre where Dugina's black-and-white portrait was displayed over an open casket.

 Dugin and his wife, both dressed in black, sat next to their daughter's coffin.